Kangawooo-Events/Kangawooo-plugins-documentation/api/inventoryALaCarte/main.md

 `type : <layout>`

-To this day there is only one layout available, but this will change dont worry *trust*
+To this day there is only two layout available, but this will change dont worry *trust*

 #### generic